MargaretaL/contacts/README.md

 ## Functionality

-The application allows the user the add, edit and remove contacts.
+The application allows the user to add, edit and remove contacts.

 ## Form